Web Design Tips: Key Highlights

 3. Using Features That Hurt Conversion Rate

-Some website features can have a negative impact on conversion rates, deterring users from taking desired actions.
+Some website features can hurt conversion rates, deterring users from taking desired actions.

 Common website features that can hurt your conversion rates include: